Orange-OpenSource/conllueditor/README.md

 This Software is a tool which facilitates the editing of syntactic relations and morphological features of files in CoNLL-U format
 (http://universaldependencies.org/format.html).
 It uses a Java-based server and a HTML/CSS/Javascript based front-end.
-The editor loads the CoNLL-U file and saves every change to disk (and performs a `git commit` if the file is under git version control).
+The editor loads the CoNLL-U file and saves changes to disk (and performs a `git commit` if the file is under git version control).

 The editor provides the following functionalities:
 * editing words (forms, lemmas, upos, xpos, features, enhanced dependencies) (fast edit for UPOS and deprel)